kevinyizhang/kevinyizhang.github.io/_pages/about.md

 Before coming to Northwestern, I received graduate training in linguistics at the [University of Kansas](https://linguistics.ku.edu/) and in language acquisition and disorders at [Syracuse University](https://artsandsciences.syracuse.edu/languages-literatures-and-linguistics/).

-*(I am novice to Github, and this site is still in construction.
-I'm trying to make sure that I understand the mechanism and make things work here.)*
+*(Thank you for visiting my website!
+I am novice to Github, and this site is still in construction.
+I'm basically typing things as if I am in MS Word now.
+So, I'm trying to make sure that I understand the mechanism and make things work here.)*